alimranhung/ScrolltoTop/README.md

-## *ScrolltoTop A jQuery plugin to create a customisable 'Scroll to top' feature that will work with any website*
+## *A jQuery plugin to create a customisable 'Scroll to top' feature that will work with any website*
 ## How to use
 ```
 Simply include the jquery.scrollUp.js file and place the following in the